macey26/100-days-of-code/r1-log.md

 ### R1D3
 I was able to complete the resizing of my CSS TARDIS, it took more time than i thought, but i got it done.
 Then I spent some time trying to figure out how to create a door handle and lock with only CSS I will see how that goes tomorrow. #100DaysOfCode

+### R1D4
+Made a CSS lock for the CSS TARDIS and changed the heading.
+Hope to have the handles made tomorrow.
+Also working throught The Odin Project lessons and really enjoying the content.